How it started

 From idea to Somnox!

-Until we finally found a way to make the breathing of the Sleep Robot so natural that my mother subconsciously took it over.
+Until we finally found a way to make the Sleep Robot’s breathing so natural that my mother subconsciously adjusted to it.
 She started sleeping again!
-Not yet the whole night, but it was a start!
+Not immediately whole nights, but it was a start!

 This was the moment to improve our prototype even more.
-After a lot of research with other bad sleepers and a collaboration with Auping, we decided to release our patented invention.
+After a lot of research with other poorsleepers and a collaboration with Auping, we decided to release our patented invention.
 Somnox, a combination of sleep (‘Somno’) and night (‘nox’) in Latin, was born!